expressjs/expressjs.com/en/guide/routing.md

 req.params: { "genus": "Prunus", "species": "persica" }
 ```

+{% capture warning-regexp %}
+In express 5, Regexp characters are not supported in route paths, for more information please refer to the [migration guide](/{{ page.lang }}/guide/migrating-5.html#path-syntax).{% endcapture %}

+{% include admonitions/caution.html content=warning-regexp %}

 To have more control over the exact string that can be matched by a route parameter, you can append a regular expression in parentheses (`()`):

 ```